ohbm/osr2024/formats.md

 <br/>

 {% include youtubePlayer.html id="xSGlsht4eHw" %}
-<p align="justify">**What are Panel Sessions?**</p>
+<p align="justify">**What are Panel Discussions?**</p>
-<p align="justify"> Panel Sessions are discussions amongst selected speakers and OSR attendees about various relevant topics, spanning across all aspects of open science practices.
+<p align="justify"> Panel Discussions are discussions amongst selected speakers and OSR attendees about various relevant topics, spanning across all aspects of open science practices.
 In the 2024 OSR, we aim to address new and emerging topics in the discipline, along with big picture issues in open science.
 The OSR Panel Sessions are also a space to meet and interact with invited panelists about a multitude of topics.
 Since this year's OSR is hybrid, we aim to create in-person and virtual sessions, which will be 'live' and re-broadcasted to support everyone in making real connections with other attendees and panelists.</p>

-<p align="justify">**What is the format of Panel Sessions?**</p>
+<p align="justify">**What is the format of Panel Discussions?**</p>
-<p align="justify">Panel Sessions will feature a host that will moderate a predetermined topic of discussion among a panel of speakers.
+<p align="justify">Panel Discussion will feature a host that will moderate a predetermined topic of discussion among a panel of speakers.
 Speakers will be selected based on relevancy to the chosen panel topic.
-Panels typically involve 5 speakers per panel.
+Panels typically involve 4 speakers per panel.
 Questions from the audience are encouraged (via chat feature if virtual) and will be transmitted to the panel by the host throughout the session.</p>

 <p align="justify">**We are looking for self-nominated panelists on each topic!**</p>